babylonlabs-io/covenant-emulator/covenant-signer/docs/transition-from-phase1.md

 1. you have a Bitcoin node setup for the Bitcoin network you intend to operate your covenant signer on and
-2. you have access to the the private Bitcoin key you set up your covenant with.
+2. you have access to the private Bitcoin key you set up your covenant with.

 For a refresher on setting up the Bitcoin node, refer to the